Use Anonos-Enabled Processing to:

 Click here to learn what other global companies have proven – that it is possible to retain up to 100% of the accuracy of analytical value when processing datasets protected using patented Anonos Variant Twins®.

-Anonos state-of-the-art Pseudonymisation technology is superior to other data protection techniques because it helps enable lawful repurposing, distributed secondary processing and data sharing while delivering data utility equivalent to processing unprotected cleartext versions of personal data.
+Anonos state-of-the-art decentralised data protection technology is superior to traditional centralised data protection because Anonos enables lawful repurposing, distributed secondary processing and data sharing and combining while delivering data utility equivalent to processing unprotected cleartext versions of personal data.